temporalio/documentation/docs/reference/tctl/workflow/showid.md

 ---
 id: showid
 title: tctl workflow showid
-description: How to show Workflow History for a specified Workflow Id and optional Run Id.
+description: How to show Workflow History for a specified Workflow Id and optional Run Id using tctl.
 tags:
   - reference
   - tctl